thomasnielsen00/Finco-server/README.md

 npm start
 ```

 Please contact one of the contributors if you have any questions.
+You can reach us at [thomaeni@stud.ntnu.no], [bknielse@stud.ntnu.no] or [paaldv@stud.ntnu.no].